 I refer again to Robin DiAngelo’s concept of “White Fragility,” that condition when “…even a minimum amount of racial stress becomes intolerable” to white people who cannot acknowledge their privilege.
 Some who are “triggered” emotionally by such discussions respond in ways that are ultimately intended to reinstate their familiar sense of equilibrium.

 I have seen people become quite agitated and angrily deny that they are racists – even if I’ve been very careful not to make any accusations.
-Others argue (accurately but irrelevantly) that their ethnic group or gender has also been subject to prejudice.
+Some argue (accurately but irrelevantly) that their ethnic group or gender has also been subject to prejudice.
 One person accuses me of “polarizing.”

 Another option is to retreat to cold, cerebral positions that recreate the same de-souled, disassociated state that caused so many of our environmental and social problems in the first place.
 Another person accuses me of “fundamentalism of the left” and deplores the “intellectual paucity” and “logical fallacies” of my argument.